CivicDataLab/IDS-DRR-Assam-Risk-Model/RiskScoreModel/README.md

 # Risk Score Model

-Intelligent Data Solution - Disaster Disk Reduction (IDS-DRR)

-Data Model to calculate Risk score for each revenue circle.
-## Steps

-After all the variables are prepared, you can calculate the factor scores and the risk score for each revenue circle.
+Once the data variables are created from all data sources, these are used to calculate `Risk score` for each revenue circle.

+IDS-DRR defines `Risk` as the combination of **factors** `Flood Hazard`, `Vulnerability`, `Exposure` and `Government Response`

+Variables are used to model each of these `factor scores` at first.
+The factor scores are then used to model the comprehensive `Risk Score`.

 ## Calculation of Factor Scores